 The bagels were fresh.
 I got two because why not.
 I also got a vanilla milkshake.
 YUM.

 The second one was an onion bagel with jalapeño nut cream cheese.
 The first one was definitely better but that’s cause I’m more of a plain cream cheese kinda person.
 I also got some bagels to go.
 I had to try one of each, of course.
+So exciting.

 The Ferris wheel was only ₩5,000 and lasted a little less than ten minutes!
 It went sooo high.
 I had never been on a Ferris wheel before so that was exhilarating.
 I was also a bit terrified, but I’d do it again.

-We walked to the KTX, which was luckily about ten minutes away.
-We went our separate ways.
 I took the KTX to CheonanAsan and squeezed a little nap during the hour ride.
 Since the CheonanAsan and Asan Station are connected it was an easy walk to Line 1 back to Pyeongtaek.

-As always, here’s one of a few TikToks that I made of my trip from Busan to Daegu trip 😀
+Here’s one of a few TikToks that I made of my trip from Busan to Daegu trip 😀